European Green Deal faces bumpy ride – DW – 08/12/2024

 European Green Deal faces bumpy rideAugust 12, 2024

-Spanish socialist Teresa Ribera is the country’s top pick to get a key job at the European Commission and replace Josep Borrell who headed the bloc's foreign policy office.
+Spanish socialist Teresa Ribera is the country's top pick to get a key job at the European Commission.

-Ribera, however, has set her sigths on a different portfolio, one even more important and controversial in European Union politics.
+Ribera, however, has set her sights on a different portfolio than that of her predecessor, Josep Borrell, who has headed the bloc's foreign policy office — a portfolio that is even more important and controversial in EU politics.

 Reportedly, she is keen on leading the 27-member bloc into a greener future as EU Vice President, who is also in charge of in charge of the so-called European Green Deal — a set of policy initiatives initiated the EU Commission with the aim of making the EU climate neutral by 2050.